metashot/prok-quality/README.md

 - Completeness: >=50%;
 - Contamination <10%;

-**Note**
-This workflow is not intended for classify "finished" Single Amplified Genome (SAGs) or Metagenome-Assembled Genomes (MAGs).
+**Note**: this workflow is not intended for classify "finished" Single Amplified Genome (SAGs) or Metagenome-Assembled Genomes (MAGs).
 The "finished" category is reserved for genomes that can be assembled with extensive manual review and editing.

-#### The `derep_info.tsv` file
-This TSV file contains:
-- Genome: genome filename
-- Cluster: the cluster ID (from 0 to N-1)
-- Representative: is this genome the cluster representative?

 ## System requirements
 Each step in the pipeline has a default set of requirements for number of CPUs,